 You can freeze leftover pepper steak in freezer safe containers.
 Let it cool completely before freezing.
 Reheat in the microwave and enjoy.

-By the way, did you know that it warms our hearts to see the recipes you make from our site?
+It warms our hearts to see the recipes you make from our site.

 - ½ Cup Light soy sauce